A LIMITS TO GROWTH CRITIQUE OF THE RADICAL LEFT:

 Scarcities are already evident regarding food in general, fish, water, many industrial minerals and petroleum, with estimates of peak coal occurring within a few decades.
 Yet only about one fifth of the worldÕs people have rich world consumption rates and six times as many will soon be aspiring to them.
 Rich world per capita resource consumption rates are around 15 times those of the poorest half of the worldÕs people so extraction rates can be expected to accelerate dramatically.
 The Chinese are reported to be opening one new coal-fired power station each week.
 If 9 billion were to use petroleum at the rate that Americans do then annual production would have to be times its present volume.

 The "footprint" index sums up the magnitude of the overshoot.
-To provide the average Australian with food, settlement area, water and energy now requires about 8 ha of productive land.
-(WWF, 20.)
-If by 2050 9 billion people were to have risen to the present Australian "living standard", and the planetÕs amount of productive land remains the same as it is today, an invalid assumption, the amount available per capita would be .8 ha.
-In other words AustralianÕs today are using 10 times the amount that will be possible for all to use.
-If the commitment to the taken for granted rate of increase in "living standards" is added to the picture, then according to WWF figures by 2050 we would need more than 20 planet earths to sustain the associated resource demands.
+To provide the average Australian with food, settlement area, water and energy now requires about 6 ha of productive land.
+(WWF, 2020.)
+If by 2050 10 billion people were to have risen to the present Australian "living standard", we'd need 60 billion ha ... but there ae only 12 billion ha of productive land on the planet.
+If we left one-third for nature the amount available per capita would be about 1 ha.
+In other words Australian's today are using 6 times the amount that will be possible for all to use.
+If the commitment to the taken for granted 3% pa rate of increase in GCP is added to the picture, then by 2050 we would need more than twice as much to sustain the associated resource demands.

 The radical left has been about as unwilling to think in these terms as the neo-liberals or the mainstream (or the greens in fact; almost all green parties and agencies fail to question affluence and growth, knowing that if they do their voters and subscribers will desert them; see Moseley 2010 and Smith 2011 for documentation of the failure.)
 It will be explained below that the limits to growth analysis requires many traditional core left assumptions about the revolution to be jettisoned.